 Stoicism was founded in the early 3rd century BC, by Zeno of Citium.
 It has three big representatives: Epictetus, Seneca and Marcus Aurelius.
 You might not know them by the name, but I can assure you that these people were awesome.
 Epictetus was a slave that obtained freedom, Seneca was the tutor of Nero and Marcus Aurelius was a Roman emperor.
-The interesting thing is that we know about Stoicism from diaries and letters of these people because they never wrote anything down for publications.
-We learn about their philosophy from their examples, their practices, their actions.
+The interesting thing is that we know about Stoicism from diaries and letters of these people because they never wrote anything for publications.
+We learn about their philosophy from their examples, their practices, and their actions.

 Quotes and Applications

 The impediment to action advances action.
 What stands in the way becomes the way.

 We are problem solvers.
 We make a living by solving abstract and not so abstract problems every day.
 Still, I am fascinated how de-motivating encountering an issue can be.
 Even though I am aware that my highest goal should be writing quality software and readable code, sometimes I get down because testers report an issue or a colleague has problems understanding my code.
 What we fail to see in these situations is that the problem itself will lead us to a better solution.
 Often we need to suppress our ego and realize that every issue is leading us closer to the good solution we strived to get to in the first place.

 When we create a bug, that is a great opportunity to self-reflect, see what have done wrong and learn from our mistakes.
 We may notice that we didn’t write a test for an issue that we created, or that we didn’t use a refractor method that really needed that, or we hadn’t followed some other best practices.

 Waste no more time arguing about what a good man should be.
 Be one.